-Page previously served as an Adjunct Professor of Law at the University of Georgia Law School teaching litigation and trial strategy.
-Page graduated with honors from that school in 1994, where he received the American Jurisprudence Award for Advocacy which recognizes the law student with the highest grade in that class.
-While in law school, Page was the top advocate in several moot court competitions and was elected into the Order of Barristers and the Lumpkin Inn of Court.
+Page has served as an adjunct professor of law at the University of Georgia teaching law students litigation and trial strategies.
+Page graduated with honors from the University of Georgia’s Law School in 1994 and received the American Jurisprudence Award for Advocacy.
+While in law school, Page was the top advocate in several moot court competitions and was elected into the Order of Barristers.
 Page received his undergraduate degree from Georgia State University where he graduated with honors and was awarded the Phi Beta Kappa scholarship award for being in the top ten percent of his graduating class.

 Page is a life-long resident of Georgia and divides his time between Atlanta and St. Simons Island.
 He and his wife Elizabeth have two sons who attend Glynn County public schools.
 Page is a longtime supporter of Heartbound Ministries (a group dedicated to improving the lives of Georgia inmates and their families), the Georgia Justice Project, and Ferst Readers (a childhood literacy project).
 Page is also very active in environmental advocacy efforts to protect Georgia’s coast and rivers.